nonblocking/mashroom/packages/plugin-packages/mashroom-portal-tailwind-theme/README.md

 ## Customizing

 The easiest way to customize this theme is to copy it and to change its name in *mashroom.json*.
-And then start by tweaking the variables in *src/frontend/style/_variables.scss*.
+And then start by tweaking the Tailwind theme in *src/frontend/style/theme.css*.

 Structure of the theme plugin: